avajs/ava/readme.md

 ## Isolated environment

 Each test file is run in a separate Node.js process.
 This comes with a lot of benefits.
 Different test files can no longer affect each other.
-Like test files mocking with the global environment, overriding builtins, etc. However, it's mainly done for performance reasons.
+Like test files mocking with the global environment, overriding built-ins, etc. However, it's mainly done for performance reasons.
 Even though Node.js can run async IO concurrently, that doesn't help much when tests are heavy on synchronous operations, which blocks the main thread.
 By running tests concurrently and test files in parallel we take full advantage of modern systems.

 ## Tips